GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

     - MainSection: This is where we have the first section of the screen.
         - TypingWords: Created solely to use the 'use client' in a smaller part of the code, a component for changing words below the subtitle.
     - RealClassVideo: Added a section to show a glimpse of a real recorded class.
 Using YouTube and the URL comes through .env.
+    - TargetAudience: This section presents the main pain points and motivations of students, clearly defining who the classes are for.
+It helps the visitor identify themselves and understand if the class meets their needs.
     - WhyTakeClassWithMe: A section that shows the user the benefits of Ana's methodology, providing real data and a link for full viewing.

 - `./src/hooks:` This is our custom hooks with the logical parts: